Georgia ALS Hearings

 A suspension of your license can mean significant hardship for you and your family.
 You can preserve your driving privileges by taking decisive action within 30 days of your arrest and hiring a Georgia DUI lawyer to help you with your ALS hearing and DUI charges.

-The Dickerson Firm – DUI and DUI-Drug Defense Attorneys, our mission is to provide aggressive legal representation to those accused of DUI in the Metro Atlanta area.
-We have law offices in Atlanta, Marietta, and Kennesaw.
+At The Dickerson Firm, our mission is to provide aggressive legal representation to those accused of DUI in in Metro Atlanta and throughout North Georgia.
+We have law offices in East Cobb, Kennesaw, Canton, and Lawrenceville.
 We can help with matters associated with your Georgia ALS hearing, DUI charges, and other drug charges.